Musk's AI company scrubs inappropriate posts after Grok chatbot makes antisemitic comments

 “Labeling truths as hate speech stifles discussion,” Grok said.

-It also appeared to praise Hitler, according to screenshots of a post that has now apparently been deleted.
+It also appeared to praise Hitler, according to screenshots of posts that have now apparently been deleted.

+After making one of the posts, Grok walked back the comments, saying it was “an unacceptable error from an earlier model iteration, swiftly deleted" and that it condemned "Nazism and Hitler unequivocally — his actions were genocidal horrors.”

 “We are aware of recent posts made by Grok and are actively working to remove the inappropriate posts,” the Grok account posted early Wednesday, without being more specific.